soundpress/RulesOfNYC/docs/c09/index.rst

 (j) "Fiscal year 2014/15" means the fiscal year that begins on July 1, 2014 and ends on June 30, 2015.

+(j-1) “Law enforcement officer” means anyone who is, or was, employed as a Federal, State or local judge, prosecutor, State or Local police or peace officer or Federal law enforcement officer as defined by the United States Code.

 (k) "Owner" means the owner, in whole or in part, of a dwelling unit in real property held in the condominium form of ownership, or a tenant-stockholder of a cooperative apartment corporation who owns, in whole or in part, a dwelling unit, as represented by his or her shares of stock in such cooperative apartment corporation.
 For purposes of these rules, with respect to any dwelling unit, or the shares representing a dwelling unit, held in trust solely for the benefit of a person or persons who would otherwise be eligible for an abatement pursuant to these rules were such person or persons the owner or owners of such dwelling unit, such person or persons are each deemed to be an "owner" of the dwelling unit.
 With respect to any dwelling unit, or the shares representing a dwelling unit, held in trust, the trustee or trustees of the trust are each deemed to be an "owner" of the dwelling unit.
 The holder or holders of a life estate in a dwelling unit are deemed to be "owner(s)" of the dwelling unit.
-An "owner" can only be an individual, and cannot be a corporation, partnership or any other entity.
+An "owner" can only be an individual, and cannot be a corporation, partnership or any other entity, unless a waiver is granted pursuant to Subdivision (d) of 19 RCNY § 50-05 for a limited liability company or limited partnership.

 (l) "Primary residence" means the dwelling unit in which the owner of the dwelling unit actually resides and maintains a permanent and continuous physical presence.

 (m) "Sponsors" means persons or business entities who make or take part in a public offering or sale of securities consisting primarily of shares or investments in real estate, including condominium units and other cooperative interests in realty.
 Sponsors will be deemed to include successors who succeed to the rights and assume the obligations of sponsors.

 (n) "Taxable status date" for a fiscal year means the January 5 that immediately precedes the commencement of such fiscal year.
 The taxable status date is the date as of which the condition and ownership of real property is considered for the purposes of determining the eligibility of a dwelling unit for the abatement for such fiscal year.